Nearos/class_c_compiler/README.md

 # Scoreboard #

 We automatically run a series of test programs using your compiler about twice a day.
-You can keep track of your progress and see how many tests pass/fail using the scoreboard by following this link **once the automarking will start**: TBC.
+You can keep track of your progress and see how many tests pass/fail using the [scoreboard](https://www.cs.mcgill.ca/~cs520/2021/scoreboard/).
 The scoreboard **is provided as a best effort service**, do not rely on it as it may come down unexpectedly:no guarantees are offered.

 # Software requirements #